Eric Goosby

-Eric Goosby (born 1952) is an American public health official, currently serving as the UN Special Envoy on Tuberculosis.
-Goosby previously served as the United States Global AIDS Coordinator from 2009 until mid-November 2013.
+Eric Goosby (born 1952) is an American public health official, currently serving as Professor of Medicine and Director of the Center for Global Health Delivery, Diplomacy and Economics, Institute for Global Health Sciences at University of California, San Francisco.
+Dr. Goosby previously served as the UN Special Envoy on Tuberculosis as well as previously served as the United States Global AIDS Coordinator from 2009 until mid-November 2013.
 In the role, Goosby directed the U.S. strategy for addressing HIV around the world and led President Obama's implementation of the President's Emergency Plan for AIDS Relief (PEPFAR).
 Goosby was sworn in during June 2009 and resigned in November 2013, taking a position as a professor at UCSF, where he directs the Center for Global Health Delivery and Diplomacy, a collaboration between UCSF and the University of California, Berkeley.

 On November 9, 2020, he was named a member of President-elect Joe Biden's COVID-19 Advisory Board.

 Early life and education

 Goosby was born and raised in San Francisco, the son of Dr. Zuretti Goosby, a dentist and politician who served on the San Francisco Board of Education.
 Goosby earned a Bachelor of Arts degree in Biology from Princeton University.
 Goosby received his MD in 1978 from the University of California, San Francisco, where he also completed his residency in 1981.
 Goosby then completed a two-year Kaiser Fellowship at UCSF in General Internal Medicine with a subspecialty in Infectious Diseases.